 It is no surprise that China has the world’s largest online community with over 600 million daily users.
 It is also no revelation that China is very restrictive in terms of internet usage.
-Google, Facebook, Twitter and pretty much all other ‘foreign’ social platforms are ban from operating in China.
-Therefore, if you are managing a non-Chinese based business that want to tap into China’s huge consumer market you need to access the Middle Kingdom’s social platforms.
+Google, Facebook, Twitter, and pretty much all other ‘foreign’ social platforms are ban from operating in China.
+Therefore, if you are managing a non-Chinese-based business that wants to tap into China’s huge consumer market you need to access the Middle Kingdom’s social platforms.
 This Guide will assist you in that endeavor.

 BAIDU – the Google of China.
 Search, blogs, documents, slides, images, etc. Over 1 billion users on daily basis.

 DOUYIN – known as Tik Tok in the U.S., this platform centers on short-form videos which can be edited with special effects.

 MOMO – mobile-based social and entertainment platform that includes a live streaming and online dating service.
 MOMO’s biggest source of revenue is advertising.
 It targets customers based upon interests and demographics.

 PENGYOU – Chinese for ‘friend’, PengYou is the Facebook of China.
 It boosts over 400 million registered users.

 QQ – offers instant messaging, online gaming in a Snap-Chat style with disappearing videos.
 Can also stream music, is used as dating service, and has Facebook-like news feeds.
 Over 1 billion active users.

 RENREN – another Facebook-like platform with over 180 million active users per month.

 TENCENT – like Twitter, however you can share photos, videos, and texts (140 word limit) and repost (re-Tweeting).
 Has 250 million users.